jcarrus/typr/PROJECT_PLAN.md

 ## Notes
 - The application uses Tauri 2.0, which has different state access patterns compared to Tauri 1.x
 - Audio recording is implemented using the cpal library, which provides cross-platform audio capture
-- Whisper transcription is handled locally using whisper-rs
-- OpenAI API integration is planned for future phases
+- OpenAI API integration is now working with proper multipart form handling
 - Streaming audio processing will enable real-time transcription